bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, jQuery - Getting Classes." />
 </p>

-If I wanted to get the elements on the page that have the class
+<p>If I wanted to get the elements on the page that have the class
 <b>special</b>, if we go back to our code here, we should see that we&apos;ve
 got a class <b>special</b> in these two list items.
 We&apos;ve got a class
 <b>special</b> up here on this list item, so these items should be targeted
 if we change this to not <b>special</b>.
-And one of the things that&apos;s nice about <b>jQuery</b> is that if you just know CSS then how to get these selectors.
+And one of the things that&apos;s nice about <b>jQuery</b> is that if you just know CSS then how to get these selectors.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 41/42. class 'special' add red border (30) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image041.png"
-  style="width:35%"
+  style="width:40%"
   title="Add red border to class special" alt="Add red border to class special." />
 <img src="./images/image042.png"
-  style="width:35%"
+  style="width:40%"
   title="Test, red border around class special" alt="Test, red border around class special." />
 </p>

-It&apos;s just using the same selectors you&apos;d use in CSS, so I can come over here and try that again and you can see those elements are getting the border around them.
+<p>It&apos;s just using the same selectors you&apos;d use in CSS, so I can come
+over here and try that again and you can see those elements are getting the border around them.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 43. example, jquery - compound selectors (31) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">